phnmnl/container-galaxy-k8s-runtime/README.md

 ## Installation

-This Galaxy deployment will be available at all PhenoMeNal CRE deployments (cloud, bare-metal, development, etc).
+This Galaxy deployment will be available at all **PhenoMeNal CRE deployments** (cloud, bare-metal, development, etc), which can be created through the [PhenoMeNal Portal](https://portal.phenomenal-h2020.eu/) or by using more advanced methods.

 If you want to install it locally as a docker container: